wildapt01/coffee-machine-js/README.md

 - [x] Click on the On/Off button
 - [ ] On/Off button text color switches to green from red
-- [ ] Coffee selection buttons get an outline when selected
+- [x] Coffee selection buttons get an outline when selected
 - [x] The inventory is created in session storage with preset values for ingredients and 0 for the till
 - [x] The inventory is displayed in right side inventory window

 Process to make a coffee

 - [x] Select the coffee type by clicking on the relevant button
-- [ ] The coffee price is added to the till
+- [x] The coffee price is added to the till
 - [ ] The inventory is checked for missing ingredients
 - [ ] The left display window shows how many coffees can be brewed
 - [ ] If one or several ingredients, a message appears: "Not enough {INGREDIENT} to brew your selection!"
 - [ ] The button "REFILl" appears in the same window.
 Inventory is updated with initial value for this ingredient(s)
 - [ ] The {SELECTED COFFEE} button button is dark grey.
 The machine waits for refill or another selection
 - [ ] After the refill, the display is updated.
 Machine waiting for selection
-- [ ] The left display window shows the message: "Press Make Coffee"
 - [x] After a 2s delay the message "Your {SELECTED COFFEE} is ready" is displayed in the bottom display window